awsdocs/amazon-s3-userguide/doc_source/S3LensJavaExamples.md

 ```

 **Note**
-Additional charges apply for Advanced Metrics and Recommendations\.
-For more information, see [Advanced Metrics and Recommendations](https://docs.aws.amazon.com/AmazonS3/latest/userguide/storage_lens_basics_metrics_recommendations.html#storage_lens_basics_metrics_selection)\.
+Additional charges apply for advanced metrics and recommendations\.
+For more information, see [advanced metrics and recommendations](https://docs.aws.amazon.com/AmazonS3/latest/userguide/storage_lens_basics_metrics_recommendations.html#storage_lens_basics_metrics_selection)\.

-## Using Amazon S3 Storage Lens with your AWS Organizations using the SDK for Java<a name="S3LensOrganizationsJava"></a>
+## Using Amazon S3 Storage Lens with AWS Organizations examples using the SDK for Java<a name="S3LensOrganizationsJava"></a>

 Use Amazon S3 Storage Lens to collect storage metrics and usage data for all accounts that are part of your AWS Organizations hierarchy\.
 For more information, see [Using Amazon S3 Storage Lens with AWS Organizations](https://docs.aws.amazon.com/AmazonS3/latest/userguide/storage_lens_with_organizations.html)\.